Strategies, Policies & Plans

 City of Adelaide plays a leading role in delivering public health actions which promote wellbeing and good health.
 Council works alongside the broader community and partners to preserve, protect and promote public health.

-The Recreation and Sport Grants Program will provide funding to eligible clubs, groups and organisations that demonstrate consistency with the City of Adelaide Strategic Plan 2012 -2013 and outcomes of the Active City Policy and Value Proposition including:
+The Recreation and Sport Grants Program will provide funding to eligible clubs, groups and organisations that demonstrate consistency with the Active City Strategy 2013-2023 outcomes and Value Proposition including:

 Guidelines about the Resident Parking Scheme and the Visitor Parking Scheme which apply to the provision of on-street parking for visitors to residents, the provision of on-street parking for residents and the maintenance of adequate on-street parking for businesses.